BaselLaserMouse/LaserControl/README.md

 ## Installation
-Add the `code` directory to your MATLAB path.
+* Add the `code` directory to your MATLAB path.
+* In MATLAB run `laserControl.settings.readSettings` then go to the settings file in the path reported to screen and fill in the missing settings.

 ## Example